fengyujia88/academic-CV-new/content/publication/journal-COVID19/index.md

 {style = "text-align: justify;"}

 {{% callout note %}}
-Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
+Click the *Cite* button above to import the reference into the reference management software.
 {{% /callout %}}